Ughuuu/Multiplayer-World/README.md

 ## Deployment

-I am using currently [Upstash](https://upstash.com) free instance for redis server.

 For the bun app I am using an [Azure Web App](https://azure.microsoft.com/en-us/products/app-service/web) set as NodeJS and then customizing it's start to run the bun binary instead.

-These two can both scale independently, oferring good speeds and reliability.